level-up-program-dev/coder-controller/README.md

 # Requires
-docker desktop, and docker compose
+docker desktop, and docker compose; Linux OS
 # Setup and start/stop for coder instances for teams
 Make file contains necessary commands
-All directories for volume mounts will be created in the directory you execute in
+All directories for volume mounts will be created in the directory you execute in Extra goal added for setting up an EC2 instance to run this

 ## Create and start coder containers